Maria Aloysia Löwenfels: Biography

 Nazi Germany invaded the Netherlands on 10 May 1940.
-Löwenfels was contacted by her brother that the family was trying to escape to the United States, however she decided to remain.
+Löwenfels was contacted by her brother that the family was trying to escape to the United States, however, she decided to remain.
 In 1942, she was ordered to wear the Star of David.
 In February 1942, there was an audience of the religious leaders of the Netherlands with Reichskommissar Seyss-Inquart during which the anti-Semitic policies were condemned.
-On 20 July 1942, Johannes de Jong, Archbishop of Utrecht issued a pastoral letter to be read in all churches, protesting against the deportation of the Jews.
-Seyss-Inquart retaliated by ordering the deportation of all Jews who had converted to Catholicism.
+On 20 July 1942, Johannes de Jong, the Archbishop of Utrecht, issued a pastoral letter to be read in all churches, protesting against the deportation of the Jews.
+In response, 244 former Jews who had converted to the Roman Catholic Church were arrested by the Gestapo on August 2, 1942 and taken via the Amersfoort transit camp to the Westerbork transit camp and finally to the Auschwitz extermination camp.

 On 2 August 1942, Löwenfels was arrested, and transported to Westerbork transit camp where she arrived on 4 August.
 On 7 August, she was sent to concentration camp Auschwitz-Birkenau together with 987 other people.
 On 9 August, she was murdered in the gas chamber.
+Among the Catholic Jews was also the Discalced Carmelite Teresa Benedicta of the Cross (Edith Stein), who had also fled to the Netherlands.

 Aftermath

 The convent in Lutterade was torn down.
 In 2006, a monument was placed in remembrance of Löwenfels at the location of the convent.
 Her brother managed to escape to the United States.

-In 2015, the Apostolic administrator of the Roman Catholic Diocese of Limburg in Germany announced that a beatification process had been started for Sister Maria Alyosa.
-The postulator is Christiane Humpert.
+In 2015, the apostolic administrator of the Diocese of Limburg announced that a beatification process had been opened for Sister Maria Aloysia.
+The postulator is Christiane Humpert PHJC.
 The investigation has focused on whether Löwenfels died as a martyr.